mkht/PSOpenAI/Guides/How_to_use_Realtime_API.md

 # How to use Realtime API

-The Realtime API enables you to communicate with a GPT-4o class model live, in real time experiences.
+The Realtime API enables you to communicate with a GPT  odel live, in real time experiences.

 OpenAI's official guide is here.
 https://platform.openai.com/docs/guides/realtime

 PSOpenAI provides the ability to use the Realtime API in an event-based style through PowerShell.

-> [!WARNING]
-> The Realtime API is still in Beta.
-Specifications, usage, and parameters are subject to change without announcement.

 ## Basics